haraka/Haraka/docs/plugins/spamassassin.md

-The `Haraka.\[pm|cf\]` files should be placed in the SpamAssassin local site rules directory (/etc/mail/spamassassin on Linux), spamd should be restarted and the plugin will make spamd output the Haraka UUID as part of it's log output to aid debugging when searching the mail logs.
+The `Haraka.\[pm|cf\]` files should be placed in the SpamAssassin local site rules directory (/etc/mail/spamassassin on Linux), spamd should be restarted and the plugin will make spamd output the Haraka UUID as part of its log output to aid debugging when searching the mail logs.